-- Hyperemia – excess of blood in a particular area of the body.
+- Hyperemia – an excess of blood in a particular area of the body.

 - Congestion – toxins accumulate in areas aggravating the nerve endings in the muscle producing pain.

-- Edema – excessive fluid leaking into tissues, resulting to a swelling.
+- Edema – excessive fluid leaking into tissues, resulting in swelling.

-- Tiny hemorrhages – small amount of bleeding or unusual flow of blood.
+- Tiny hemorrhages – a small amount of bleeding or unusual flow of blood.

 - Fibrosis – replacement of normal tissue with scar tissue.

 - Local ischemia – lack of blood flow in muscle, leaving the muscle very painful to touch.